 In the last temptation the devil invites Jesus to throw Himself down from the parapet of the temple so that the angels will save Him and all will believe in Him.
 To this temptation Jesus responds saying, “You shall not put the Lord, your God, to the test.”
 Again, Jesus refers to the Father and affirms His unfailing trust in Him and fully embraces His mission.
 Before this response, the devil is defeated and goes away.

 “If you are the Son of God….”
 Even today this question is directed to all Christians from many men even if by using slightly different words.
 “Is He really your God? ….why?”
-It is a constant judgement of God a constant desire to put God.
+This is a powerful meditation as we start our lenten journey.